- £1,029 per week

 Formerly three herring fisherman cottages, Tai Ffolt has been beautifully converted into one impressive holiday cottage where you can enjoy the magnificent sea views from every room.
 Not forgetting the dramatic sunsets and star gazing opportunities - this is a truly inspiring get-away, day or night.

 The main feature of the large living room has to be the fully glazed gable end that frames the magnificent views beyond.
 The lounge area provides plenty of character and comfortable seating where you can sit back and be inspired, whilst also enjoying the warmth of the wood burning stove.
-Wall mounted wide-screen TV with Sky and DVD player.
+Wall mounted wide-screen TV and DVD player.

 Another feature is the chimney that cleverly divides the lounge from the kitchen / dining area at the other end of the room.
 With its original quarry tiled floor, the fully equipped kitchen includes an American larder fridge/freezer, electric cooker and hob, microwave, dishwasher, washing machine and tumble dryer.
 Large farmhouse table and chairs take centre stage, with French doors leading to the rear garden.